Melnykites: Post-Soviet Ukraine

-After Plaviuk's death in 2012, leadership of the PUN and OUN(m) passed on to Ukrainian activist and historian Bohdan Chervak [ukr] who was appointed by President Petro Poroshenko in 2015 as First Deputy Head of the State Committee for Television and Radio-broadcasting, retaining the position as of July 2025.
+After Plaviuk's death in 2012, leadership of the PUN and OUN(m) passed on to Ukrainian activist and historian Bohdan Chervak [ukr] who was appointed by President Petro Poroshenko in 2015 as First Deputy Head of the State Committee for Television and Radio-broadcasting.
 In his address to the XXI Great Congress of Ukrainian Nationalists in May 2016, Chervak celebrated OUN(m) activists' successes in "[pressuring]" local authorities to erect a memorial plaque to Stsiborskyi and Senyk and a monument to Olzhych, unveiled in 2017, in Zhytomyr as well as a monument to Melnyk, unveiled in 2017, in Ivano-Frankivsk and a portrait of Teliha in the National Writers' Union building in Kyiv.
 A member of the OUN(m) had been elected Chairman of the National Writers' Union in 2014, retaining the position as of December 2024.